CSCfi/csc-user-guide/docs/articles/creating-a-new-user-account.md

-# Creating a new CSC user account
+# Creating a new user account